rubenesda/stack-calima/README.md

 ## How to access to Favorites Products List Page

-You can access to favorites list page by typing in the address bar `http://localhost:3000/favorites`.
-Also, the website has a navigation button to go to the Favorites List page directly.
+You can access to favorites list page by typing in the browser address bar `http://localhost:3000/favorites`.
+Also, you can access directly from the website, there is a navigation button to go to the Favorites List page directly.

 ## Technologies employed